 Generally, secondhand purchases need a little love to bring their good qualities back to the surface.
 Sometimes, however, they need a lot of love.
 If this is the case, make sure you are ready and able to tackle the project yourself.
 If you’re new to flea market decorating, start with something easy; it’s a lot easier to hone your painting skills on a small, simple bookcase, rather than an ornate mirror or dresser.

-It goes without saying that buying a used mattress is a no-no – you don’t want to share your bed with anything that might endanger your health, including allergens, germs, pests, or stuff that’s simply to gross to think about.
+It goes without saying that buying a used mattress is a no-no—you don’t want to share your bed with anything that might endanger your health, including allergens, germs, pests, or stuff that’s simply to gross to think about.
 But you should also be careful about buying any upholstered piece of furniture secondhand; bedbugs don’t only hide out in beds.
 Check fabric furniture carefully for any sign of pests, mildew, questionable stains, and odors that aren’t likely to easily dissipate.
+Be sure to clean anything that you buy second-hand, preferably before you bring it into your home.

 Know Your Style